 Because the image is ink on paper, there is no way to erase a mistake.
 At the later stages, any slip of the pen might have destroyed several months of work.

 I am delighted with the result, but the process was tedious and required drawing thousands of windows.
 I never counted how many.
 I could only work a few hours per day before becoming exhausted.
-I will probably never attempt a drawing like this again because it is so time-consuming, and I am unlikely to ever find myself trapped again at home for such a long period of time.
+I will never attempt a drawing like this again because it is so time-consuming, and I am unlikely to ever find myself trapped again at home for such a long period of time.
 Fortunately.

 Has the current pandemic changed how I think about NYC?